Victoria Educational Garden cat is returned

 "I just couldn't believe that anyone would take our greeter," Lee said.
 "We just wanted him back so bad, and we didn't know what to do."

-The 2-acre public garden, located on Bachelor Drive near Victoria's airport, is a project of the Victory County Master Gardeners Association, a nonprofit charged with fostering environmental education through volunteer work.
+The 2-acre public garden, located on Bachelor Drive near Victoria's airport, is a project of the Victory County Master Gardeners Association, a nonprofit that aims to foster environmental education through volunteer work.
 The project is also sponsored by Texas A&M ArgiLife Extension.

 "He has been here since he was a kitten, and all the gardeners love him," Lee said.
 "He is a booger, too, because he will always find a way into your lap when you are gardening.
 He is just the most loving-est cat ever."

-Surveillance video from about midnight that night showed a group of five people entering the public garden, Lee said.
+Surveillance video Sunday night showed a group of five people entering the public garden, Lee said.
 About five minutes after arriving and attempting to enter the locked greenhouse, the group is seen leaving the garden with one of them carrying Fat Cat out of frame.

 Desperate, master gardener association members began posting about Fat Cat on social media in hope of someone recognizing the fluffy feline and returning him home.